metosin/reitit/doc/basics/router.md

 # Router

-Routes are just data and to do actual routing, we need a Router satisfying the `reitit.core/Router` protocol.
+Routes are just data and for routing, we need a router instance satisfying the `reitit.core/Router` protocol.
 Routers are created with `reitit.core/router` function, taking the raw routes and optionally an options map.
-Raw routes gets expanded and optionally coerced and compiled.

-`Router` protocol:
+The `Router` protocol:

 ```clj
 (defprotocol Router